JingoBongo/creditworthiness_service/README.md

 TODO

+complement logs in constant file to be used in arbitrary files add .log() and .error() functions that arbitrari functions can use. these function probably should be from logger_utils, but closely use constants ACTIVE get_logger function

+implement concatenator for logs and hide the result into zip file (this WILL be a disaster to make)

+refactor flask_child a bit

+refactor some functions to probably take its own utils file instead of general utils.
+It is unintuitive to find json utils in there.

+refactor the way it logs package utils.
+Do I need full logs of that? can I possibly make it a progress bar but just a print?

+implement some Fuse logo since this thing kinda started to be a unique framework

+update settings file?
+I'd like to first find if I need it.
+Deleting for now.
+(reminder tho, it can be generated using pycharm upper menu)

 constants class
 logging.
 I think it is supposed to be 'logging file per SUBPROCESS', therefore doing that after attempt to make child Flask app